GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Coding is "90 percent finished" for half of the total coding time.
-Debugging is "99 percent complete" most of the time.
+> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
 >
-> ~ *Fred Brooks*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts